troyvassalotti/troyv.dev/blog/front-royal-site-design-phase-one.md

 * Ability to stream music;
 * Real-time tour dates;
 * Links to our social media and newsletter;
-* Reusable components to make updates and new additions easier for me to code
+* Reusable components to make updates and new additions easier for me to code.

 ## The Design
 After an afternoon of fiddling around in Figma, I created these four visuals that show some promise for covering [all that](https://en.wikipedia.org/wiki/All_That):